Absolutely stable time crystals at finite temperature: Abstract

 \section{Abstract}

-We show that locally-interacting, periodically-driven (Floquet) Hamiltonian dynamics coupled to a Langevin bath support finite-temperature discrete time crystals with an infinite auto-correlation time.
-The time crystalline order is stable to arbitrary perturbations, including those that break the time translation symmetry of the underlying drive.
-Our approach utilizes a general mapping from probabilistic cellular automata (PCA) to open classical Floquet systems.
-Applying this mapping to a variant of the Toom cellular automata, which we dub the ``$\pi$-Toom PCA'', leads to a 2D Floquet Hamiltonian with a finite-temperature period-doubling phase transition.
+We show that locally-interacting, periodically-driven (Floquet) Hamiltonian dynamics coupled to a Langevin bath support finite-temperature discrete time crystals (DTC) with an infinite auto-correlation time.
+By contrast to both prethermal and many-body localized DTCs, the time crystalline order we uncover is stable to arbitrary perturbations, including those that break the time translation symmetry of the underlying drive.
+Our approach utilizes a general mapping from probabilistic cellular automata (PCA) to open classical Floquet systems undergoing continuous-time Langevin dynamics.
+Applying this mapping to a variant of the Toom cellular automata, which we dub the ``$\pi$-Toom time crystal'', leads to a 2D Floquet Hamiltonian with a finite-temperature DTC phase transition.
 We provide numerical evidence for the existence of this transition, and analyze the statistics of the finite temperature fluctuations.
-Finally, we discuss how general results from the field of probabilistic cellular automata imply the existence of discrete time crystals in all dimensions, $D \geq 1$.
+Finally, we discuss how general results from the field of probabilistic cellular automata imply the existence of discrete time crystals (with an infinite auto-correlation time) in all dimensions, $d \geq 1$.